mdaffin/disconnected.systems/content/blog/2017-03-13-rust-powered-rover.md

 ## Cross Compile Hello World

 Now lets us setup a simple hello world application to see if we have our environment setup correctly.
-Inside the repo create a `Cargo.toml` file with the following contents.
+Inside the we created last time, or that you cloned at the start of this post, create a `Cargo.toml` file with the following contents.

 ```ini
 [package]